Upgrades Allowed on Lease Cars

 - Victoria – the state with the most vehicle thefts (13,912)

-- Keys stolen in burglary – the most common way cars were stolen
+- Keys that were stolen in burglary – the most common way cars were stolen

 These are slightly tinted plastic ‘shields’ that fit over the top of side windows.
 They allow you to open the window without too much wind noise or rain coming in.
 Obviously, in pouring rain or high speed they struggle, but they’re great for around town.
-There are also bonnet-mounted plastic protectors available which clip onto the front of your bonnet and protect from stone chips.
+There are also bonnet-mounted plastic protectors available which clip onto the front of your bonnet and protect it from stone chips.
 These are better for highway driving.

 Not a cheap option, but a good one for the kids, especially on long road trips.
-A clip-on screen which pairs via Bluetooth is a great source of entertainment.
+A clip-on screen that pairs via Bluetooth is a great source of entertainment.
 Some examples simply strap over the front seat headrest, taking seconds to install.
 Many have USB inputs and wireless headsets so you won’t be bothered while rear passengers watch movies.
-Selecting an ideal vehicle for a road trip may be a better option when leasing a car as some come with entertainment systems from factory.
+Selecting an ideal vehicle for a road trip may be a better option when leasing a car as some come with entertainment systems from the factory.

 The Bottom Line

 Of course, you’ll have to check the upgrades allowed on lease cars before modifying anything.
 The above upgrades are all simple and easy to do, even for the ‘less-than-DIY-friendly’ drivers.
 If you’re stuck for ideas, take a wander in your auto parts shop like Supercheap Auto or Autobahn.

 No comments yet.